th3c0d3br34ker/javascript-notes/notes/hoisting.md

 ➡ Using 'strict' mode prevents this unruly 🤒 behaviour of JavaScript.
 ```

-I hope that the term `hoisting` is a bit less obscure now.
-As always, don't worry if it still doesn't make a lot of sense yet.
-You'll get a lot more comfortable with it the more you work with it.
-Feel free to ask me for help.
-I would love to help you! 😃

 See the above code [here](../scripts/hoisting.js).

 Read more [here](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting).